guowilling/SRPictureBrowser/README.md

 # SRPictureBrowser

-A concise easy-to-use and easy-to-extend picture browser.
+A light-weight and easy-to-extend picture browser.
+Not rely on any third-party libraries to download and cache picture.

 ## Screenshots